-8. OEM System Integration
+6 OEM System Integration

-The 3DM-GX5-45 starter kit comes with everything that is needed for sensor configuration, operation, and data collection.
+The 3DM-GX5-45 connectivity kit comes with everything that is needed for sensor configuration, operation, and data collection.
 However, many applications will require custom solutions because of physical or environmental constraints, required sensor output processing, or for integration into control systems that react to the sensor outputs.
-For these applications the 3DM-GX5-45 is available as a stand-alone component with optional interface connectors.
-The communication protocol used for configuring and acquiring sensor data and estimations outputs is available for these applications as well.
+(See Sales Support on page 65).

-8.1 Data Communications Protocol (DCP)
+6.1 Data Communications Protocol (DCP)

-The LORD Sensing MIP Data Communications Protocol includes all commands available for controlling and acquiring data from the 3DM-GX5-45, including many that are not available in the MIP Monitor software.
+The LORD Sensing MIP Data Communications Protocol (DCP) includes all commands available for controlling and acquiring data from the 3DM-GX5-45, including many that are not available in the MIP Monitor software.
 Programming is performed through a standard serial interface program.
 The programming interface is comprised of setup and control commands and a very flexible user-configurable data output format.
 The commands and data are divided into four command sets and three data sets corresponding to the internal architecture of the device.
 The protocol is packet-based.
 All commands, replies, and data are sent and received as fields in a message packet.
-The packets have a descriptor-type field based on their contents, so it is easy to identify if a packet contains commands, replies, or data.
+The packets have a descriptor- type field based on their contents, so it is easy to identify if a packet contains commands, replies, or data.